2 killed in crash on Route 40 in Redstone Township

-Two people were killed and another two people were injured in a one-vehicle accident on Route 40 (Redstone Way) in Redstone Township Wednesday morning, officials said.
+Two people were killed and two others were injured in a one-vehicle accident on Route 40 (Redstone Way) in Redstone Township early Wednesday morning, officials said.

+State police said one of the injured people was flown to Ruby Memorial Hospital in Morgantown, West Virginia, and the other was transported to a hospital by ambulance.
+The severity of the injuries was not immediately known.
+Police did not release the name of the deceased victims Wednesday afternoon because the next of kin had not yet been notified.

 The crash occurred between Colvin and Grindstone roads at about 4:45 a.m., according to a Fayette County 911 supervisor.